elin-d/dpsom/README.md

-# DPSOM
+# DPSOM: Deep Probabilistic Self-Organizing Map

-A PyTorch reimplementation of **Disentangled Probabilistic Self-Organizing Map (DPSOM)**, originally proposed in TensorFlow.
-This implementation preserves the core methodology while providing a modern PyTorch ecosystem.
+A PyTorch reimplementation of the **Deep Probabilistic Self-Organizing Map (DPSOM)**.
+This repository provides a native PyTorch implementation of the original model, preserving the core methodology while leveraging the modern ecosystem for improved stability and flexibility.

+## Abstract

+DPSOM combines the representational power of Variational Autoencoders (VAEs) with the topological clustering capabilities of Self-Organizing Maps (SOMs).
+This implementation replicates the original three-phase workflow:
+1.  **Autoencoder Pretraining**: Learning a latent representation of the input space.
+2.  **SOM Initialization**: Initializing the map topology based on latent codes.
+3.  **Joint Optimization**: Finetuning the encoder, decoder, and SOM simultaneously.

-## Overview
+## Architectural Implementation

-This repository ports the original TensorFlow 1.x + TensorFlow Probability DPSOM model to native PyTorch while preserving the three‑phase workflow: autoencoder pretraining, SOM initialization, and joint optimization.​
+This repository ports the original architecture to native PyTorch.
+Key architectural decisions and improvements include:
-The port maintains compatible hyperparameters and naming to simplify parity checks and reproducibility across frameworks.

-## Differences vs Original TensorFlow

-- **Loss Calculation**: The PyTorch model uses explicit mu/logvar and BCE‑with‑logits everywhere.
-- **BatchNorm Fix**: The original TensorFlow order of BatchNorm causes a statistical mismatch between training (sparse data) and inference (dense data), which PyTorch handles strictly, breaking the model.
-It was reordered to the standard BatchNorm to ensure consistent feature statistics during both training and evaluation, correcting this architectural flaw.
+### 1. Numerical Stability & Loss Calculation
+The PyTorch implementation utilizes explicit mean/log-variance parameterization and `BCEWithLogitsLoss` to ensure numerical stability during backpropagation.
+This addresses potential gradients issues found in legacy frameworks.

+### 2. BatchNorm Rectification
+A critical architectural flaw in the original implementation involved the ordering of Batch Normalization layers, which caused a statistical mismatch between training (sparse data batches) and inference (dense evaluation).

+This implementation strictly enforces standard Batch Normalization ordering.
+This ensures that feature statistics remain consistent during both training and evaluation phases, resulting in more reliable convergence and inference metrics.

+### 3. Topology & Indexing
-- **Indexing**: SOM indexing in PyTorch is consistently row‑major with an optional toroidal neighbor policy.
+SOM indexing is implemented using consistent row-major ordering.
+The model supports optional toroidal neighbor policies to handle edge cases in the map topology.

-## Hyperparameter Control
+## Hyperparameters

-The loss function combines several objectives weighted by these parameters:
+The global objective function is a weighted sum of distinct loss components.
+The behavior of the model is controlled by the following hyperparameters:

 - `prior`: Reconstruction loss weight.
 - `alpha`: **SOM commitment loss weight.** Controls how strongly the SOM embeddings are pulled towards the encoded representations ($z_e$).
 - `beta`: KL divergence regularization (disentanglement factor).
 - `gamma`: Clustering loss weight (SOM probability distribution matching).
 - `theta`: Prior distribution weight.

-## Improvements Over Original

-- **Native PyTorch Implementation**: Clean integration with PyTorch ecosystem, automatic differentiation, and modern optimizers.
-- **Stability**: Improved numerical stability in loss calculations.

 ## Requirements

 - torch
 - numpy
 - scikit-learn
-- sacred
 - tqdm
 - tensorboard